K4KYA/MakersHelloAndroid/README.md

 4. Now we will create an `Adapter` to hold our todo items and apply it to our `ListView`.
 We will use an `ArrayAdapter` since we are adapting an Array.
 	> "But how does our `Adapter` know what type is in our Array?"  - you ask.

 	A good question.
 An `ArrayAdapter` is whats known as a Generic Container.
-That is it can work with any type, we just have to provide a type to it when we define it and it will set itself up appropriately.
+That is, it can work with any type, we just have to provide a type to it when we define it and it will set itself up appropriately.
 Let's create it now.
 Inside onCreateView add:

 		ArrayAdapter<String> adapter = new ArrayAdapter<String>(this, R.layout.todo_list_item, R.id.txt_todo_item);

-	The parameters we provided were a `Context` which represents the current `Activity`, the layout which defined our list item look and the id for the `TextView` inside that layout, which you defined above.
+	The parameters we provided were a `Context` which represents the current `Activity`, the layout which defined our list item look and the id for the `TextView` inside that layout to hold our todo String, which you defined above.

 	Here our generic type is defined inside the angle brackets.
 The awesome thing about Generics is that it works... generically.
 This Adapter only had to be written once, but will work with any type we give it, including a custom type of our own!

+	Note: The adapter we are using is a very basic adapter to get us started, when it comes to more complicated views with more than just a `TextView` in them, we will need to create our own `Adapter`, which will inherit from one of the `Adapter` family of classes and define how the list item layout will be populated.

 5. Now, after this, lets set our `ListView` to use our adapter